alejandroaviles/CLEFT/ReadMe.txt

-CLEFT-code is an extension of Lile Wang's integration code on CLPT (https://github.com/wll745881210/CLPT_GSRSD) that includes EFT contributions as explained in arXiv:1506.XXXX.
+CLEFT-code is an extension of Lile Wang's integration c++ code on CLPT (https://github.com/wll745881210/CLPT_GSRSD) that includes EFT contributions as explained in arXiv:1506.XXXX.
 It also calculates the \Xi_ell(q) functions defined in eqs.(4.14)-(4.17) of arXiv:1506.XXXX.

 The input is the linear power spectrum at the desire redshift of the output files.
 It should be included in the data/ directory  (or otherwise specified in the CLEFT/par.ini file).
 It should be a raw ascii file with columns: